 How would you react if your favorite plant or a patch of your well-maintained garden was infested by pests?
 You wouldn’t stand it, of course.
 We are guessing a bit of investigation and a proper, thorough application of the best remedy your nearest or regular plantsman recommends.
 Meaning the best you can do to make the pests go away, right?.
 But if you ask a set of tea planters of a particular region during a particular season, they’d probably say, ‘Nay, they are most welcome.’
 That’d be the most incredible thing you’d have ever heard.
 And we’d have to agree.

-Remember we talked about the infestation in the beginning of this?
+Remember we talked about the infestation at the beginning of this?
 Yes, that happens in Darjeeling.
-Jassids, tiny green leaf hoppers come around during summer.
+Jassids, tiny green leafhoppers come around during summer.
 And they pierce leaves and stems to suck sap.
 This makes the tea leaves shrivel and look unwell.
 But what it also does is make the plants secrete a compound that starts the fermentation process and so the prized Muscatels are made.

 These and many, many more diversities and quirks of nature make teas more interesting than they appear at first glance.
 We take great joy in relishing the many flavors that nature offers through each tea and we should take equal care to conserve and nurture these diversities of nature to be able to enjoy them for more time to come.